Education voucher at hand? Step into the fast lane: Contact us

 Students will learn the basic set of skills needed to work in a unix shell.
 They also recap on general programming Python language fundamentals and write and execute their first small programs.
 By using Git and Github, they are introduced directly to modern collaborative work in the industry, including code versioning, as well as working collaboratively on the codebase with others through the use of concepts such as branching and pull requests.

-This section covers the basic concepts of supervised machine learning techniques like regression and classification.
-Students are introduced to multiple algorithms among others linear and logistic Regression and Decision Trees.
-Beside introducing the algorithmic and statistical details of various machine learning algorithms, we have the scope and assumptions of the modes in mind.
-We emphasize the importance of model evaluation and which tradeoffs one have to have in mind when building predictive models.
+This section covers the basic concepts of supervised machine learning techniques for regression and classification.
+Students are introduced to multiple algorithms, like linear and logistic regression, decision trees, and ensemble methods, among others.
+Besides introducing the statistical details of the algorithms, we also consider the scope and assumptions of these models.
+We emphasize the importance of model evaluation and which tradeoffs one has to keep in mind when building predictive models.
 Students apply all of their learned skills by working in groups on a 4 day machine learning project that covers the whole data science life cycle.
-Together they set milestones and consider the value of their data product, while gaining experience in collaborative work with Git and Github.
+Together they set milestones and consider the value of their data product, while gaining experience in collaborative work with Git and GitHub.
 The final step is a presentation to the stakeholders.

 With a basic understanding of statistical learning techniques and the underlying software implementation, students dive deeper into techniques for forecasting on Time Series.
 In a world with mostly unlabeled data, it is important to tackle also the challenges of unsupervised learning.
 Students will get an introduction to both dimensionality reduction and clustering techniques.
 To get some understanding of concepts that are nowadays often referred to as AI, students get an introduction to artificial neural networks.
 Building their own deep neural network from scratch will improve their understanding of the underlying processes and concepts.
 Also typical areas of application like Natural Language Processing and common related techniques like transfer-learning will be addressed.